Skip to Main Content

 Why Nonprofit Mission Statements Are Important

 A mission statement is incredibly valuable because it provides clarity on what your nonprofit does.
-It should provide a clear explanation of what your nonprofit does and should resonate with everyone involved—from the top-level board members to the beneficiaries of your work.
+It should provide a clear explanation of the work you do and resonate with everyone involved—from top-level board members to the beneficiaries of your work.

 A strong mission statement inspires donors to give, outlines what your nonprofit does, and builds trust in the community that your nonprofit can fulfill its promises.
-An effective mission statement does all of that in a clear, concise, and cohesive manner with your brand.
+An effective mission statement does all of that in a clear, concise, and cohesive manner that aligns with your brand.

 1. There Has Been a Change In Your Nonprofit’s Scope

 Over time, technology, politics, and culture will impact your mission and how you approach it.
-You might identify a new area of need or a more efficient way to make an impact, but if you pivot your programs and donors don’t understand why, then you risk losing their trust.
-If your organization changes its scope, then you need to adapt your messaging.
+You might identify a new area of need or a more efficient way to make an impact, but if you pivot your programs and donors don’t understand why, you risk losing their trust.
+If your organization changes its scope, you need to adapt your messaging.

 If you answer yes to any of the following questions, you’re likely due for a rewrite.

-• Do you offer any new programs?
+- Do you offer any new programs?

-• Have you limited or expanded your service area?
+- Have you limited or expanded your service area?

-• Are you working with new demographics?
+- Are you working with new demographics?

-• Have you had any major changes in funding?
+- Have you had any major changes in funding?

-• Has your mission pivoted due to a global or local event?
+- Has your mission pivoted due to a global or local event?

 If your nonprofit has made any large-scale changes, your team should sit down and assess whether your mission statement still accurately reflects your work.